cbrightly/content/nautilus/price_index_en.md

 ## Index Computation

 First we compute the VWAP across all exchanges.
-However, the VWAP is limited in two ways:
+VWAP, however, may be limited in two ways:

 - exchanges that experience a high volume crash don't necessarily represent the rest of the market.
-- exchanges that artificially increase their volume but don't have correspondingly large liquidity appear healthier than warranted
+- exchanges that artificially increase their volume, but don't have correspondingly high liquidity, can appear healthier than warranted.

-To solve these issues, we use the order books' depth at a certain distance.
-This complements the VWAP that weights by actual trading volume with weighting by potential trading volume.
+To solve these issues, we use order book depth "at a certain distance".
+This complements the VWAP, which weights by actual trading volume, with additional weighting by potential trading volume.

-Finally, we identify a principal market in real time.
+Finally, we identify a principal market in real-time.
 The principal market is the exchange on which the price is "made", as opposed to other markets which are merely followers.
-We do this by computing the correlation between the buy/sell pressure and the price trend.
+We do this by computing the correlation between buy/sell pressure and the price trend.
 The principal market changes over time and is determined at each iteration.

 ### Final Weights

 The volume and depth weighted price of the market mover accounts for 50% of the final value.
-The other 50% is proportionnally spread between the volume and depth weighted prices of the other exchanges.
+The other 50% is proportionally spread between the volume and depth weighted prices of the other exchanges.